 Speaking about their wedding day pictures, he described the couple as “zen” and added: “I think they trusted me from the first couple of shots and I think you feel that sense of relaxation in the pictures.”

 Prince Harry and Meghan may still be the Duke and Duchess of Sussex two years on, but their lives are very different.
-They do not use their HRH stylings, and are spending their anniversary in lockdown, getting to know their new surroundings in California, Meghan’s home state.
+They do not use their HRH stylings, and are adjusting to their new life in California, Meghan’s home state.